 Select the storage location and add it to your project.
+You will need to select the Options button on the bottom to show you more information.
+Make sure your language is set to Objective-C. By default, it is Swift.
+You should not need to change any other defaults on this page.
 Then click Create.
 You will notice that eight files have been added to your project.
-Book+CoreDataProperties and Author+CoreDataProperties .h and .m files contain the information about your books and authors entities you just created.
-Book+CoreDataClass.h and Author+CoreDataClass.h will be used for logic relating to your new entities.
+Book+CoreDataProperties and Author+CoreDataProperties.h and .m files contain the information about your books and authors entities you just created.
+Book.h and Author.h will be used for logic relating to your new entities.
 These files will need to be used to access the entities and the attributes you added to your data model.
 These files are fairly simple because Core Data will do most of the work with them.
 You should also notice that if you go back to your model and click Book, it will have a new class in the Data Model Inspector.
 Instead of an NSManagedObject, it will have a Book class.